cspwcspw/Yet-Another-Energy-Monitor/README.md

 ![energy monitor](Images/energy_Monitor.jpg "energy monitor")

 So an exercise followed where I plugged in lamps, heaters, heat-adjustable soldering irons, etc. in various combinations, and recorded various `(Xi,Yi)` points.
-Once observation is that the readings are not very stable, nor repeatable.
+One observation is that the readings are not very stable, nor repeatable.
 The same heater element will often show up to 50 watts different consumption on another day.